Skip to content

 Researchers aren't exactly sure how or why biofeedback works.
 They do know that biofeedback promotes relaxation, which can help relieve a number of conditions that are related to stress.

 During a biofeedback session, electrodes are attached to your skin.
-These electrodes send signals to a monitor, which displays a sound, flash of light, or image that represents your heart and breathing rate, blood pressure, skin temperature, sweating, or muscle activity.
+Finger sensors can also be used.
+These electrodes/sensors send signals to a monitor, which displays a sound, flash of light, or image that represents your heart and breathing rate, blood pressure, skin temperature, sweating, or muscle activity.

 A biofeedback therapist helps you practice relaxation exercises, which you fine-tune to control different body functions.
 For example, you might use a relaxation technique to turn down the brainwaves that activate when you have a headache.